souravkrj/souravkrj/README.md

 - I code a lot, mainly in JavaScript.

 ### Contact 📫
-Drop me a message on twitter [@souravkrj](https://twitter.com/souravkrj) or on telegram app @souravkrj
+Drop me a message on linkedin [@souravkrj](https://www.linkedin.com/in/souravkrj/) or on telegram app @souravkrj